Kipps Lane Crew

 The Kipps Lane Crew (KLC) is a street gang founded in London, Ontario, Canada, in 2000.
 The gang's name originates from the area in which the group operates, Kipps Lane and the surrounding area in Northeast London.
-The colors of the Kipps Lane Crew are red, although the gang is not associated with the Bloods.
+The colours of the Kipps Lane Crew are red, although the gang is not associated with the Bloods.

 History

 The Kipps Lane Crew was founded in the 2000s in London, Ontario's Northeast end and was able to keep a low profile during the early years of its existence, although the group began to gain notoriety in the late 2000s.
 Known by the graffiti tag KLC, the gang grew into one of London's largest and most reckless street gangs during the 2010s.
 The KLC is one of the eleven street gangs currently being monitored by the London Police Service.
 The actions of the KLC, and other organized crime groups in the city, led to the creation of the London Gang Unit in 2012.
 Up until this point, the closest thing to a SGU had been the police force's youth and hate crime unit.
 Due to its size, activities and notoriety, the gang is among what London authorities call the "Big Seven" referring to the seven largest street gangs in the city.
 The group is mostly involved in the trade and trafficking of narcotics, but its crimes range from burglary, robbery to assault and murder.